cozy/cozy-ui/react/BottomSheet/README.md

 Displays content coming up from the bottom of the screen.
 The pane can be swiped to the top of the screen.
+[API documentation is here](https://github.com/cozy/mui-bottom-sheet#props-options)

 ```jsx
 import BottomSheet, { BottomSheetItem, BottomSheetHeader } from 'cozy-ui/transpiled/react/BottomSheet'